 We have always seen our work as a form of activism against ageism (some readers will remember our #BinAgeism project) the current crisis creates even greater challenges.
 Through activism and communications work we will continue to speak out against ageism, to amplify the voices of those locked in behind the walls of care homes (both residents and staff), and to work in alliance with others to create positive change.

 Our project teams have taken on new work as part of Magic Me’s response to the crisis and we are providing support to our regular participants through stay in touch phone calls – where necessary we are signposting to other agencies eg Food Banks, Advice Lines according to individual needs.

-We launch this programme just as the ‘Stay Home’ message changes in England, but we believe that the At Home Together title will continue to be relevant for some time to come: many of our core 70+ participant group will choose to remain at home, or live in care homes, rarely going out, until such time as a medical solution to the virus is found.
-The project title serves to remind us that many people will remain in social isolation.
+We launched this programme just as the ‘Stay Home’ message changed in England, but as expected, the At Home Together title continued to be relevant for some time with many of our core 70+ participant group unable to leave their homes until such time as a medical solution to the virus is found.
+The project title serves to remind us that many people will remain in social isolation..

 ACE is helping to fund our At Home Together programme under their Emergency Response Package, which aids creative organisations affected by COVID 19.
 Through this fund, Magic Me can continue supporting our artists who are creating and facilitating art activities to younger and older people.
 It is also helping us to use our expertise to develop, deliver and learn from our work to continue combating social isolation and loneliness.
 More importantly, it is helping to keep in touch with many of the older people that we work with, who feel most vulnerable at this time.